ahejackson/tempaste-parser/README.md

 ## Output

-The output of the set above would be:
+The parsed output of the set above is:

 ```
   {